Ice Rink Haarlem

 The rectangular ice floor in the middle of the oval ice rink, is a wonderful place for anyone, but especially kids, to take his or her first steps on the ice.
 There is a wide variety of metal racks to support novices.
 Follow this link to see the opening hours

-Play ice hockey on Tuesday from 21.15 to 23.00 h. and on Thursday from 19.30 to 23.00 h. the rectangular ice floor is reserved for ice hockey.
+Play ice hockey on Tuesday from 21.15 to 23.00 h. and/or on Wednesday from 21.15 to 23.00 h. the rectangular ice floor is reserved for ice hockey.
 Anyone wanting to play ice hockey (with a group of friends) is welcome on Tueday en Thursday.
 Please square off a section of the ice with the triangular cushions that can be found next to the airboarding.
 There are also ice hockey goals which you can use.
 Please take the other groups that play ice hockey at these hours in consideration.
 At these time on Tuesday and Thursday fun skating is not allowed on the 30x60meter ice floor, but the 400meter rink is open.

 (Serious) speed skating and ice training